 Notwithstanding this rebuff, a further meeting was held on the 26th April 1824 to address this issue at which it was resolved that a subscription be entered into immediately.
 A committee comprising Capt.
 Evatt, Thomas Pullen, John Damant, Thomas Williamson, Andrew Nicol, and with Benjamin Green as secretary, was set up.

-The committee’s response was not dilatory.
-Far from it.
+The committee’s response was swift.
 Shortly afterwards, money and materials to the value of RxD 2052 had been subscribed.
-Furthermore, by dint of hard work in April 1825, a large plot of land was granted for the building of a church, paid for by public subscription and furthermore a chaplain had been obtained.
+Furthermore, by dint of hard work in April 1825 a large plot of land was granted for the building of a church, paid for by public subscription and furthermore a chaplain had been obtained.
 The location was ideal as it was situated facing what was to become the focal point of the emerging town: Market Square.

 According to St. Mary’s Registers, the Reverend Francis McCleland was appointed as Colonial Chaplain on the 1st October 1825 and the first church clerk, William Roxby Hilton was appointed on the 15th December 1825.
 During October of that year, the foundation stone of St. Mary’s Church was laid by Captain Evatt.

 Like all new settlements, there was insufficient space available of whatever description to accommodate their needs until the church was erected.
-To this end, a prefabricated building was utilised as a temporary church.
+To tide them over, a prefabricated building was used as a temporary church.

 In 1830 while the walls of St. Mary’s were being erected, the congregation faced another challenge: their numbers had outgrown the schoolroom that they were forced to use buildings near the St. Augustine’s Roman Catholic Church.